kai687/sphinxawesome-theme/docs/demo/inline-code.rst

       [restructuredtext parser]
       syntax_highlight = short

-   This makes ``docutils`` use short class names for syntax highlighting, the same setting as Sphinx uses to highlight code blocks.

    .. note::

+      This option makes Pygments use short class names for the highlighted code.
-      This is necessary so that you can re-use the Pygments style sheet :file:`pygments.css` that Sphinx already uses for code blocks.
+      This lets you re-use the same Pygments style sheet :file:`pygments.css` that Sphinx already uses for code blocks.

 #.
 For each language you want to highlight, create a custom interpreted text role using